Reflection-Groups-Network/Reflection-Groups-Network.github.io/about-rgn/index.md

 # Contact

-To contact us (to advertise your event on the RGN webpage, to organize an event with the RGN, ...), please write to [TO BE COMPLERED]
+To contact us (to advertise your event on the RGN webpage, to organize an event with the RGN, ...), please write to *reflectiongroupsnetwork(at)mathi(dot)uni-heidelberg(dot)de*

 # Steering committee